xCQt1/Ludo-3D---Unity/README.md

 - bots, you as a player can play against

 Some additional features, that per se aren't necessary but still would provide a better UX, like menus, some toasts to provide some feedback to the player, additional animations and similar are to be implemented soon.

+Fixes, I need to address before the next mayor release: the main menu needs to be remade, so that its independent from the game scene.
+Since Unity builds have issues with multiple scenes loaded and cross-scene references being not the best way of doing things, the current implementation isnt very well thought through.